diagrams/diagrams-doc/doc/cmdline.rst

 and an entry point for the library consumer.
 We will give this the brilliant name `Mainable`.

-.. class:: todo

-   Come up with a better name then `Mainable`.

 .. class:: lhs

 ::